-Piers Morgan to leave Good Morning Britain amid Meghan Markle row - Press Gazette
+Piers Morgan leaves GMB with defiant defence of freedom of speech

-Piers Morgan is to leave Good Morning Britain, ITV has announced.
+Piers Morgan is to leave Good Morning Britain (GMB), ITV has announced.

 The broadcaster said in a statement on Tuesday: “Following discussions with ITV, Piers Morgan has decided now is the time to leave Good Morning Britain.
 ITV has accepted this decision and has nothing further to add.”